Characters of the Metal Gear series: Chico

 Ricardo Valenciano Libre (リカルド・バレンシアノ・リブレ, Rikarudo Barenshiano Ribure), nicknamed Chico (チコ, Chiko), is Amanda's younger brother.
 During Peace Walker, he tries to prove himself to her and the FSLN rebels despite his age.
 Following an argument, he wanders the forest until being captured by the Peace Sentinels.
 He also talks to Naked Snake about sightings of the Peace Walker AI weapon, which he calls "El Basilisco".
 Chico has an interest in cryptozoology, is the one who briefs Snake on Monster Hunter missions, and is in love with Paz Ortega Andrade.
 In Ground Zeroes, Chico is imprisoned and tortured in Camp Omega after trying to rescue Paz, and is implied through tapes to have been forced into having sex with her.
 He is aboard Big Boss's helicopter when it crashes into the Caribbean Sea; The Phantom Pain states that he did not survive, although, according to concept art, he was planned to appear as an adult.
 Chico is voiced by Kikuko Inoue in Japanese and by Antony Del Rio in English.

-Huey

-Dr. Emmerich (エメリッヒ博士, Emerihhi-hakase), nicknamed Huey (ヒューイ, Hyūi), is a wheelchair-bound scientist and Hal Emmerich's father who was born the son of a Manhattan Project scientist and paraplegic due to having an abnormal spine.

-Previous Metal Gear Solid games reveal that he was born on the day of the Hiroshima attack, committed suicide by drowning after learning that his son was having an affair with his second wife, and was Granin's friend in the United States.